Skip to content

 Export from Refine page

-Once the package is exported, you will find it in the Exports page.
+Once the package is exported, you will find it in the Exports tab with the type VFX.
+Download it by selecting Download No Watermark.

 Note: When you try to download a VFX package for the first time, you might get a message saying that the link is still being generated and you should come back again later.
-Usually, the link is ready within a couple of minutes, so if you click the Download No Watermark button again, it should work.
+The link will typically be ready within a minute, so if you click the Download No Watermark button again, you can proceed.